randelramirez/RealtimeGrid/README.md

+# About this repo

+A simple application that demonstrates SignalR, ASP.NET Core, and React as the frontend

 # RealtimeGrid - Modernized

 A real-time collaborative employee grid application built with .NET 9 Web API and React TypeScript, featuring modern state management and optimistic updates.